 Businesses meet this condition when they deliver a product or service to a client.
 They cannot recognize revenue until the client receives what they pay for.
 For example, if a client signs up for an annual subscription from your SaaS business, you need to see out the year and deliver the software service in full before declaring the sale as earned revenue.

-The third condition, price, states that the seller needs a fixed price.
+This condition states that the seller needs a fixed price.
 The transaction needs to match the amount of recognized revenue.
-If the price is $40, the recorded revenue needs to be $40.
+For example, if the price is $100, the recorded revenue needs to be $100.
 There cannot be any contingencies that affect the sales agreement.

-Furthermore, if there are conditions included in the sales agreement, for example, the client being able to cancel the sale, a business can only recognize revenue after the expiry of that condition.
-However, if customers have the right to a refund, a business could recognize that revenue, but the business needs to include an allowance for the refund.
+If there are conditions included in the sales agreement (e.g.the client may cancel the sale) a business can only recognize revenue after the expiry of that condition.
+However, if customers have the right to a refund, a business could recognize that revenue, but they need to include an allowance for the refund.

 If a client has no history, businesses need to hold off recognizing revenue until the client pays.
 And if a trusted client does not pay on time or at all, the business needs to write off the revenue as bad debt on their next financial statement.

-SaaS businesses use the accrual-basis accounting method to differentiate between revenue realization vs revenue recognition.
-There are specific terms they have to meet before the figures can be counted toward contributing to the bottom line.
-Knowing what these are gives the business a better overview of its actual health along with projecting it to plan for the future.
+SaaS businesses use the accrual-basis accounting method to differentiate between revenue realization and revenue recognition.
+There are specific terms that must be met before the figures can be counted toward contributing to the bottom line.
+Knowing what these are gives your business a more accurate assessment of business health and enables future planning.